American Association for the Advancement of Science: Advocacy

 Alan I. Leshner, AAAS CEO from 2001 until 2015, published many op-ed articles discussing how many people integrate science and religion in their lives.
 He has opposed the insertion of non-scientific content, such as creationism or intelligent design, into the scientific curriculum of schools.

 In December 2006, the AAAS adopted an official statement on climate change, in which they stated, "The scientific evidence is clear: global climate change caused by human activities is occurring now, and it is a growing threat to society....The pace of change and the evidence of harm have increased markedly over the last five years.
 The time to control greenhouse gas emissions is now."

 In February 2007, the AAAS used satellite images to document human rights abuses in Burma.
-The next year, AAAS launched the Center for Science Diplomacy to advance both science and the broader relationships among partner countries, by promoting science diplomacy and international scientific cooperation.
+The next year, AAAS launched the Center for Science Diplomacy to advance science diplomacy and international scientific cooperation.

 In 2012, AAAS published op-eds, held events on Capitol Hill and released analyses of the U.S. federal research-and-development budget, to warn that a budget sequestration would have severe consequences for scientific progress.